jakobsereda/pangolin/README.md

 compile the code by running `make` in `pangolin`
 run `make clean` to clean `pangolin`

-authors: Ryan Liu and Jakob Sereda
+authors: Ryan Liu (Using BigBlueTerm font) and Jakob Sereda